Abhishek-Kr-jh/Abhishek-Kr-jh/README.md

 - 👋 Hi, I’m @Abhishek-Kr-jh
 - 👀 I’m interested in software devlopment
-- 🌱 I’m currently working as a software engineer1
+- 🌱 I’m currently working as a SDE2
 - 💞️ I’m looking to collaborate on software devlopment
 - 📫 you can reach me on kumarabhishekjha17@gmail.com